 5. Re-train your taste buds.

-Like developing any new skill, it takes practice to begin to enjoy new foods – you may have to try it 10-15 times before you begin to really like it, especially if your taste has been desensitized by the intense sweets and overly salted and processed foods that are the standard in the American diet.
+Like developing any new skill, it takes practice to begin to enjoy new foods – you may have to try a new food 10-15 times before you begin to really like it, especially if your taste has been desensitized by the intense sweets and overly salted and processed foods that are the standard in the American diet.
 As you learn to enjoy the taste of healthy foods, your desire for unhealthy food will continue to lessen.
 Try new and different produce, for example dishes made with artichokes or exotic mushrooms, and experiment with different herbs, spices, and salt-free seasonings to create dishes that you love to eat.
-You will find lots of terrific recipes in my book the Eat To Live Cookbook and my earlier book, Eat for Health.
+You will find lots of terrific recipes in my book the Eat to Live Cookbook and my other books, The End of Dieting and Eat for Health which contains 150 recipes.

 6. Embrace your natural sweet tooth

-Our natural sweet tooth has a purpose – sweets from fresh fruits and sweet vegetables provide us not just with carbohydrates for energy but also with a large assortment of phytochemicals and other substances that prevent illness.
-Fruit makes the best dessert – for example, try blending up some frozen berries and bananas with a little hemp milk and vanilla for a delicious and easy berry-banana ice cream.
+Our natural sweet tooth has a purpose—sweets from fresh fruits and sweet vegetables provide us not just with carbohydrates for energy but also with a large assortment of phytochemicals and other substances that prevent illness.
+Fruit makes the best dessert—for example, try blending up some frozen berries and bananas with a little hemp milk and vanilla extract for a delicious and easy berry-banana ice cream.

 7. Make the salad the main dish

-Leafy greens are the foods with the highest nutrient to calorie ratio – eat at least one large salad a day.
-My specialty is delicious, but healthful salad dressings that taste so good you will not only enjoy salads, but you will want to lick the bottom of the bowl when you are done.
+Leafy greens are the foods with the highest nutrient to calorie ratio—eat at least one large salad a day.
+I love to create delicious, healthful, nut-based salad dressings that taste so good you will not only enjoy salads, but you will also love the dressings!

 8. Avoid nutrient deficiencies and eat lots of anti-cancer foods

 No one diet can supply the optimal amount of nutrients for everyone, and individuals have different abilities to absorb certain nutrients.
-However, one of the most important deficiencies to recognize is Vitamin D. Over half of the world’s population is deficient in vitamin D. Making sure no deficiencies are present with a blood test and taking some extra vitamin D and omega-3 fatty acids is a wise choice.
+One of the most important deficiencies to recognize is Vitamin D, the sunshine vitamin.
+Over half of the world’s population is deficient in vitamin D. Make sure no deficiencies are present with a blood test.
+A healthy diet can be sub-optimal in zinc, B12, iodine, Vitamin D and DHA for many people.
+The problem is that most multis and nutritional supplements contain dangerous forms of nutrients, such as folic acid and Vitamin A, which can increase one’s risk of cancer.
+Review my Vitamin Advisor for safe alternatives.
 Also, use lots of onions, mushrooms, and beans in your cooking as they have a powerful association with lower rates of breast and colon cancer.